aws/aws-graviton-getting-started/dpdk_spdk.md

 ## Known issues

-* **rte_eth_stats_get:** The function rte_eth_stats_get does not work properly on C6gn instances.
-Applications, such as testpmd, that use this function to report statistics will report 0 instead of actual packet counts.
-This is a known issue and will be addressed soon.

 * **testpmd:** The flowgen function of testpmd does not work correctly when compiled with GCC 9 and above.
 It generates IP packets with wrong checksum which are dropped when transmitted between AWS instances (including Graviton2).
 This is a known issue and there is a [patch](https://patches.dpdk.org/patch/84772/) that fixes it.